 Downtown Melbourne Murals

-Melbourne Main Street is seeking Community Investors to support the Melbourne Mural Project.
-Having completed 6 murals in the Downtown District, our goal is to facilitate the painting of 15-20 murals ranging in size and style.
-The objective of this project is to use murals as a catalyst for redesigning our community and redefining our area as a destination for arts and culture.
-Public art is an essential component to community revitalization.
-Art strengthens communities, drives tourism, and fosters an environment of creativity and innovation.
-Through this community revitalization effort, we aim to engage the creative sector to drive economic develop in Historic Downtown Melbourne.
+Melbourne Main Street, with the help of Community Investors and a Cultural Grant from the Florida Department of State, successfully commissioned and completed twelve murals in Historic Downtown Melbourne.
+The objective of this project was to use murals as a catalyst for redesigning our community and redefining our area as a destination for arts and culture.
+We believe public art is an essential component to community revitalization… art strengthens communities, drives tourism, and fosters an environment of creativity and innovation.
+Through this revitalization project, we engaged the creative sector to help us achieve our goal of beautifying the Downtown community!

 Artist Spotlight: Cody Monahan

 Cody Monahan (@hemplifelion) is a young entrepreneur and a up-and-coming artist, currently attending the University of North Florida for Fine Art and Business.
 He’s using his education to further his art career as well as his company, Hemp Life Co; a company based on environmental innovation, selling 100% organic hemp products since 2009.